 All in all, if you have expectations and you want a well-equipped women’s trail bike that can do a little bit of everything, we believe that this Juliana Furtado model is the one.

 Didn’t find the right bike?
 Consider pre-owned Full Suspension bikes on The Pro’s Closet

 We’ve analyzed thousands of bikes so far which has taught us a lot of details about them, so we can help you out to make the right choice.

-If you have money to spare and you want a top-of-the-line carbon 29er, the Orbea Rallon M10 will make you happy.
-On the other hand, if you want a more affordable carbon all-rounder that’s fun and challenging to ride, choose the Diamondback 5C.
-The Orange Five S is a great English-built bike that you can buy if want an affordable 27.5″ XC machine.
+If you have money to spare and you want a top-of-the-line bike, Ibis Mojo 4 will make you happy.
+However, if you want the best spec’d all-rounder that’s fun and challenging to ride, choose Santa Cruz Blur C S. Santa Cruz Nomad is a phenomenal trail bike that you can buy if you want an all-around great performer.

 If you want the best suspension setup you can get on this list for the money and 29″ tires, then Kona Process is the right pick for you.
 If you want the best women’s model and you have the money to spare, choose the Juliana Furtado CC X01 Reserve.